robotrobertson/jekyll-now/_posts/2016-11-23-What I'm Doing Now.md

 title: What I'm doing now
 ---

-I'm riding my road bike twice a week, diving deep into audio books and podcasts, and enjoying mortgage banking.
-Also, enjoying coding in my spare time.
+I'm riding my road bike twice a week, diving deep into audio books and podcasts, and originating loans with LenderFi.
+Also, I enjoy coding in my spare time.

 ![_config.yml]({{ site.baseurl }}/images/config.png)